Environmental Public Health Tracking: Hypoplastic Left Heart Syndrome Data

 Hypoplastic (pronounced hi-puh-plas-tik) left heart syndrome (HLHS) is an underdeveloped left side of the heart that is present at birth.
 The underdevelopment causes a decrease in blood flow through the body.
 Babies with HLHS might look normal at birth but will develop symptoms within a few days.

-The Centers for Disease Control and Prevention (CDC) estimate about 975 babies in the United States are born with HLHS each year.
-In other words, about 2 out of every 10,000 babies born will be born with HLHS each year.
+Researchers estimate about 1,025 babies in the United States are born with HLHS each year.
+In other words, about 1 out of every 3,841 babies born will be born with HLHS each year.*

 Although a baby with HLHS may look normal at birth, several symptoms may appear shortly after:

 - Poor feeding

 - Weak pulse

 Learn more about symptoms on the CDC's (Centers for Disease Control and Prevention) Facts about Hypoplastic Left Heart Syndrome page.

 There is no known cause for hypoplastic left heart syndrome (HLHS).
 CDC works with many other researchers to study risk factors that can increase the chance of having a baby with HLHS, as well as outcomes of babies with the defect.
 Learn more about causes and risk factors on the CDC's Facts about Hypoplastic Left Heart Syndrome page.

 HLHS cannot be prevented.
 However, mothers can take steps before and during pregnancy to have a healthy pregnancy.
 Steps include taking a daily multivitamin with folic acid (400 micrograms), not smoking, and not drinking alcohol during pregnancy.